Fleet management solutions

 In 2000s telematics history, one innovation rapidly followed another.

-This decade ushered in one innovation after another.
+This decade in the history of telematics ushered in one innovation after another.
 Enhanced GPS tracking improved decision making, while turn-by-turn navigation reduced travel time and fuel consumption.
 Mobile devices also improved communication.
 Real-time traffic data and advanced route optimisation drove efficiency.

 Automated fuel monitoring, real-time data on vehicle health, Electronic Logging Devices (ELDs)— these and other breakthroughs saw fleet management evolve into something like the real-time, data-driven process we know today.